stevenj/CIPs/CIP-0062/README.md

 Errors: [`APIError`](#extended-apierror)

 The `cardano.{walletName}.governance.enable()` method is used to enable the governance API.
-It should request permission from the wallet to enable the API for the requested purposes.
+It should request permission from the Wallet to enable the API for the requested voting purposes.

 If permission is granted, the rest of the API will be available.
-The wallet should maintain a specific whitelist of allowed clients and voting purposes for this API.
+The Wallet should maintain a specific whitelist of allowed clients and voting purposes for this API.
 This whitelist can be used to avoid asking for permission every time.